Values and Beliefs

 About Jason Dobson, OCT, B. Ed.
 BSM

-Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director and Coach.
+Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director, Coach and General Manager.

 Jason graduated Brock University in 2007 with an Honours Degree in Sport Management.

 In 2010 Jason graduated from UOIT with a degree in Education and was accepted into the Ontario College of Teachers.

 Jason has completed additional qualifications in Physical Education from the Univiersity of Toronto in 2011.